azjgard/space-typer/README.md

 ## Immediate Features

+- [ ] Preload all the image and sound assets for better perf in prod
+- [ ] Apply delta to all movement to get rid of choppiness

 - [x] Truly endless play
   - [x] Enemy spawns should follow a rough sine curve
   - [x] Typing engine should support reusing first letters in a wave